Rbootcamp-UHM/Histories/README.md

     git clone https://github.com/Rbootcamp-UHM/Histories.git
     ```

-5. Later when Iʻve added more files, do the following.
+5. Update the repository.
+Later when Iʻve added more files, do the following.
 Open your terminal and navigate to the Histories folder:

     ```
     cd ~/Rclass/Histories